patrick-kidger/equinox/docs/api/nn/stateful.md

 # Stateful operations

-These are the tools that underly stateful operations, like [`equinox.nn.BatchNorm`][] or [`equinox.nn.SpectralNorm`][].
+These are the tools that underlie stateful operations, like [`equinox.nn.BatchNorm`][] or [`equinox.nn.SpectralNorm`][].
 These are fairly unusual layers, so most users will not need this part of the API.

 !!!
 Example